frate-dev/frate/README.md

 ### Your friend in the world of C/C++
-cmake-generator is a command line utility used to expedite building modern c/c++ applications.
+frate is a command line utility used to expedite building modern c/c++ applications.

 - [x] Simple project initialization
 - [x] Simple dependency management